-Resources Available?
-(Yes/No) Comment (available staff, responsibilities, support of hazard mitigation) opportunities and availability of real estate in the Township, and to encourage and accomplish business, industrial and professional settlement within the Township.
-Public Works/Highway Department Yes The Department of Public Works takes charge of and be responsible for the operation and maintenance of all public buildings, grounds, streets, roads, parks, storm sewers and other public facilities; the cutting of brush, mowing of grass and removal of snow; the cleaning of ditches, operation of the Recycling Center and recycling program, the performance of such other duties as may be directed by the Township Committee and the care of all other public works in the Township.
-Construction/Building/Code Enforcement Department Yes The Building Department is in charge of performing inspections, issuing building and construction permits, assisting with construction applications and forms, and implementing the Uniform Construction Code.
-Emergency Management/Public Safety Department Yes The municipality has an emergency management coordinator who interacts at the local level with police, fire, EMS, public works, public health, schools, etc. The OEM also assists in preparing for and carrying out all emergency functions in emergency management Maintenance programs to reduce risk (stormwater maintenance, tree trimming, etc.) Yes The Department of Public Works takes charge of and be responsible for the operation and maintenance of all public buildings, grounds, streets, roads, parks, storm sewers and other public facilities; the cutting of brush, mowing of grass and removal of snow; the cleaning of ditches, operation of the Recycling Center and recycling program, the performance of such other duties as may be directed by the Township Committee and the care of all other public works in the Township.
-Mutual aid agreements .Yes Mutual aid agreement with surrounding municipalities for emergency responses Human Resources Manual - Do any job descriptions specifically include identifying or implementing mitigation projects or other efforts to reduce natural hazard risk?
-No The Township has a human resource manual, but there are no job descriptions specifically include identifying or implementing mitigation projects or other efforts to reduce natural hazard risk.
-Other: Board of Recreation Commissioners Yes The Board of Recreation Commissioners shall consist of seven members, who shall be designated Commissioners, and two alternate members, who shall be designated as Alternate No. 1 and Alternate No. 2, all of whom shall be residents of the Township and shall be appointed in the manner prescribed by N.J.S.A.
+Comment Available?
+(Yes/No) (available staff, responsibilities, support of hazard mitigation) opportunities and availability of real estate in the Township, and to encourage and accomplish business, industrial and professional settlement within the Township.
+Yes The Department of Public Works takes charge of and be responsible for the operation and maintenance of all public buildings, grounds, streets, roads, parks, storm sewers and other public facilities; the cutting of brush, mowing of grass and removal of snow; the cleaning of ditches, operation of the Recycling Center and recycling program, the performance of such other duties as may be directed by the Township Committee and the care of all other public works in the Township.
+Yes The Building Department is in charge of performing inspections, issuing building and construction permits, assisting with construction applications and forms, and implementing the Uniform Construction Code.
+Yes The municipality has an emergency management coordinator who interacts at the local level with police, fire, EMS, public works, public health, schools, etc. The OEM also assists in preparing for and carrying out all emergency functions in emergency management Yes The Department of Public Works takes charge of and be responsible for the operation and maintenance of all public buildings, grounds, streets, roads, parks, storm sewers and other public facilities; the cutting of brush, mowing of grass and removal of snow; the cleaning of ditches, operation of the Recycling Center and recycling program, the performance of such other duties as may be directed by the Township Committee and the care of all other public works in the Township. .Yes Mutual aid agreement with surrounding municipalities for emergency responses No The Township has a human resource manual, but there are no job descriptions specifically include identifying or implementing mitigation projects or other efforts to reduce natural hazard risk.
+Yes The Board of Recreation Commissioners shall consist of seven members, who shall be designated Commissioners, and two alternate members, who shall be designated as Alternate No. 1 and Alternate No. 2, all of whom shall be residents of the Township and shall be appointed in the manner prescribed by N.J.S.A.
 40:12-1 and 40:12-1.1.
 All appointments shall be for a term of five years and shall be so staggered that the term of at least one Commissioner, and not more than two Commissioners, shall expire in each year.
-Commissioners shall formulate plans for the development and improvement of the public park and playground lands now or hereafter owned by the Township; propose
+Commissioners shall formulate plans for the development and improvement of the public park and playground lands Available?
+(Yes/No) Yes